thanasiskantas/IHM_Robotics_Consultancy_Project/README.md

 The introduction of robotic systems, including gripper technology, has the potential to automate certain tasks traditionally performed by humans.
 This can lead to job displacement, as some roles may no longer require human labour.
 The variable friction gripper is compact and able to perform manipulation of objects in confined spaces, unlike more traditional methods.
 This may lead to the replacement of workers previously used to do these tasks, for example, item pickers in a warehouse.

-The gripper is equipped with a realsense camera which is used only to determine the location of the object being manipulated.
-No data from the camera is stored and so there are no privacy concerns.
+The gripper is equipped with a realsense camera which is used to determine the location of the object being manipulated.
+This technology, while designed for a specific use case, can have broader applications and implications.
+It's essential to consider privacy concerns when deploying any vision-based system, as they may unintentionally capture sensitive information.

 ## Sustainability